MARTIMM/question-answer/doc/design.md

 # Packages

 Basically there are two packages made for the questions and answer system.
 The first, called **QA**, is meant to define the primary modules which helps the user to load a questionare and displays it on screen.
-The resulting answers are returned and optionally saved in the applications environment.
+The resulting answers are returned and optionally saved at the users preferred location.
 The other package, **QA::Manager** helps the user to describe a questionnaire and to save it for use in an application.

 ## QA

 ## QA::Manager

-### Management of QA sheets.
+### Management of questionnaires.

+The manager helps to create sets of questions and are stored in the managers environment.
+These sets are combined into pages and the pages comprise the questionnaire.
+The questionnaire is stored at user desirable location.

-The created sheets are stored in some configuration environment of the QA::Manager.
-To create sheets, the QA::Manager needs to ask questions like a name and description and also the questions to pose to the user of the sheet.
-For this, the program has some sheets of its own to present the forms to create the sheets for the users application.
+The manager needs to ask questions to create the sets and pages.
+For this, the program has several questionnaires of its own.

-A sheet or form can be represented as a Notebook, Stack or an Assistant.
-On such a sheet you can find different items depending of the implementation.
-For example a Stack shows everything on one page and a Notebook or Assistent on several pages.

-A description of the sheet comes at the top or on the first page when there are mages like a Notebook or Assistant has.
-In a Stack, one or more sets are displayed.
-The sets are spread over several pages when a Notebook or Assistant is used.

-A set displays a number of questions together with proper input fields.
-At the top a description explains the purpose of the questions or whatever.

-All values can be checked for its type and definedness by several methods.

-A QA sheet is presented and can be filled in.
-After pressing `Save Quit`, the QA sheet is checked against wrong input.
-When the input checks alright the dialog is removed from display and the result returned.
-If the input is in some way wrong (visual hints are already shown), a message dialog is displayed with the found problems.
+The locations of the user defined sets and the questionnaires used by the manager are stored the desktop configurations directory
+* `$HOME/.config/io.github.martimm.qa-manager`
+  * `Sets`
+  * `Questionnaires`
+  * `QA`

-# API
+# Manager API

+## Main window
+The main window has a menu with the following menu items.
+* `File`
+  * `Configure`; Display configuration window
+  * `Quit`; Stop the program

+* `Questionnaire`
+  * `New`; Show a dialog with a few questions to create a new questionnaire.
+  * `Modify`; Change the info for the page.
+  * `Save`; Save questionnaire in managers environment.
+  * `Load`; Load the questionnare.
+Only the ones in the managers environment can be loaded.
+  * `Export`; Place the questionnaire where user wants it.
+  * `View`; Display the questionnaire for testing.

+* `Pages`
+  * `New`; Show a dialog with a few questions for the new page.
+  * `Add`; Select a page to add to the questionnaire.
+  * `Remove`; Show a dialog to remove a specific page from the questionnaire.

+* `Sets`
+  * `New`; Create a new set of questions.
+  * `Add`; Add a question.
+  * `Save`; Save the set in managers environment.

+* `Help`
+  * `About`; Show a dialog with program version, license and author.

+Below the menubar, there are a few input fields;
+* A combobox with the page names for the questionnaire.
+* a listbox is shown with the names of previously saved sets.
+From these sets, a page can be constructed.

 ## Defining a question